pyconru/pycon.ru/pages/participation/price/content.en.md

 ## The tickets' cost

-The first 50 tickets cost:
+The tickets cost:

-• 15 000 rubles (upon arrival in a double or triple room)
+• 17 000 rubles (upon arrival in a double or triple room)

-• 18 000 rubles (for single occupancy)
+• 22 000 rubles (for single occupancy)

 <b>Your ticket includes:</b>